nipun24/portfolio/src/content/blog/login-with-github-on-decapcms/index.md

 Open the post we just and edit it.
 When you are done click on **Publish.** DecapCMS will push a commit with the changes to your Github repository and vercel will start the build.
 Wait for the build to finish and see the changes.

 ![](8.png)

+You'll not be able to edit the posts just yet from the public url on vercel.
+Commit and push all your changes to Github.